-The type 3 deposit refund system is utilized in Netherlands.
-In this type of the system producers and retailers pay the system costs.
-Producers are responsible for packaging collection and disposal (Calabrese, et al. (2021).
+The type 3 deposit refund system is utilized in the Netherlands.
+In this type of system, the producers and retailers themselves are required to pay all of the system's operational costs.
+Producers are responsible for packaging collection and disposal (Calabrese, et al. 2021).